pipeforce/pipeforce.github.io/docs/guides/workflows/010_basics.md

 The design and execution of a workflow in PIPEFORCE is always a 3-steps task:

-1.  **Design** the workflow in the BPMN modeler and save the result.
+1.  **Design** the workflow in the BPMN modeler, and save the result.
 When you work locally with the pi tool, save it at: `app/myApp/workflow/myWorkflow.bpmn`.

-2.  **Deploy** by pushing the **DEPLOY** button in the online designer or upload the BPMN file using the pi tool by calling the command: `pi publish`.
+2.  **Deploy** by pushing the **DEPLOY** button in the online designer, or upload the BPMN file using the pi tool by calling the command: `pi publish`.

-3.  **Execute** the workflow using the command `workflow.start` in a pipeline and set as parameter key the Id of your process (see BPMN file).
-You can use for example the pi tool to start a workflow:
+3.  **Execute** the workflow using the command `workflow.start` in a pipeline, and set the Id of your process as the parameter key (see BPMN file).
+You can use, for example, the pi tool to start a workflow:
     `pi uri ”workflow.start?key=<ID>”`

-Then you can login to your portal at `https://<NAMESPACE>.pipeforce.net` and complete the workflow.
+Then, you can login to your portal at `https://<NAMESPACE>.pipeforce.net`, and complete the workflow.